 Use a Uizard template

-Uizard’s site and app templates include several key screens comprising a basic user flow.
+Uizard’s digital product templates include several key screens comprising a basic user flow.
 You can add as many more screens as you need for your own project.
 Start editing and customizing right away.

 Start from scratch

 No need to fear the blank page.
 Uizard’s tool palette makes it easy to custom-build your own screens with common elements, like menus and icons, as well as component templates, like a “Subscribe” dialog box or a product thumbnail list with description text.

 Uizard’s wireframe view is set to high-fidelity by default, but you can switch to a low-fidelity view in one click by selecting “wireframe mode.”
 This converts the polished design to a simple black-and-white hand-drawn sketch style.
 Of course, you can always switch back and forth between modes at any point in your design process.

 Generally speaking, a wireframe’s level of design fidelity increases with iteration, starting from a sketch and layering on detail as you get more feedback and direction from your team and users.
 Uizard makes the move from UI wireframe to stylized mockup to clickable prototype seamless, so you don’t lose any momentum between iterations, making it an ideal tool for rapid prototyping workshops like design sprints.

 Now you’re ready to start building out your screens.
 If you’re starting from a Uizard template, you’ll see that all screen elements are editable and customizable.
 Keep what you want, get rid of anything you don’t, and add as many new sections and features as you need.
 Uizard’s tool palette and editing panel make it easy to add your own text, resize images and shapes, and insert new elements.